Poland's CD Projekt to lay off 9% of studio's personnel

-GDANSK, July 26 (Reuters) - Polish video game producer CD Projekt CDR.WA said on Wednesday it plans to lay off about 9% of personnel in its CD Projekt RED development studio.
+GDANSK, July 26 (Reuters) - Poland's biggest video games producer CD Projekt CDR.WA said on Wednesday it plans to lay off about 9% of personnel in its CD Projekt RED development studio.

+"There is no easy way to say this, but today we are overstaffed.
+We have talented people onboard (...) based on our current and expected project needs - we already know we don't have other opportunities for them in the next year," CEO Adam Kicinski was cited as saying in a statement to media.

+Around 100 people will leave the company in a reduction process that is planned to conclude in the first quarter of next year.

 The game-maker known for "The Witcher" saga and "Cyberpunk 2077" expects that provision created for costs related to redundancies will amount to about 4.5 million zlotys ($1.13 million) and will impact its third-quarter financial results.